MOHAMED-ALI-YOUSSOUF/personal-budget-tracker/README.md

 - Real-time chart updates for visualizing income and expense trends.
 - Dark Mode and Light Mode toggle for user preference.
 - Multi-device sync using Local Storage for seamless usage.
-- Multi-language support for English and Turkish (EN-TR).
-- Download PDF report of income, expenses, and savings.
+- Download PDF report of income, expenses, balance and details of transactions.
 - Savings suggestions based on spending patterns.

 ## Tech Stack